Vancouver Campus Admissions FAQs

 Do I have to pay my tuition fees for the whole year?

 No. Tuition fees are paid per semester.
 Your tuition fees are due by the first day of classes, unless the student is on a Deferred Payment Plan.
-Please check here for more information.
+Please check Vancouver tuition and fees for more information.

 What is your Transfer Policy to the US?

 FDU is a global University!
 Undergraduate students from FDU-Vancouver campus can transfer to US campuses after completing minimum 2 full academic semesters.
 Remember, you will have to apply for US study visa!
-Please check here for more information or contact our office of Enrollment Services.
+Please check transfer credits for more information or contact our office of Enrollment Services.

 I want to apply to FDU's Vancouver Campus.
 Do I have to have an agent?